KFreon/KaelsKabbage/content/posts/2023-09-04-cross-platform-options-a-noob-view/index.md

 - Svelte 4.0.5

 # Flutter
-Dart is an interesting language, felt like SwiftUI (even though Dart was first)
+I'm going to be mixing Flutter in with Dart as I'm not 100% where the boundaries are.
-Flutter + Dart does things like Widgets, Futures, strong typing with `late` to escape, await/async, etc.
+Dart is an interesting language, and reminds me of SwiftUI (even though Dart was first)
-It's composition-based such that components are wrapped rather than adding attributes to them.
+Flutter + Dart does things like Futures, strong typing with `late` to escape, await/async, etc, and is built up with Widgets.

-> You might also notice that the app quality gets progressively worse as I get bored ☹️
+Widgets are composed together such that components are wrapped rather than adding attributes to them, i.e. to add padding, you wrap your widget in a `<Padding>` widget.

 {{< video path="img/Demo_Flutter" alt="Flutter is interesting and looks pretty nice" >}}